awslabs/amazon-ecr-containerd-resolver/README.md

 ## Building

-You can build the example program with `make`.
+You can build the example programs with `make`.

 ## License